lingui/js-lingui/docs/ref/core.rst

    .. js:method:: activate(language [, locales])

-      Activate a language and locales. :js:method:`_` from now on will return messages in given language.
+      Activate a language and locales. :js:meth:`_` from now on will return messages in given language.

       .. code-block:: js